-While it is not mentioned directly in the Bible, Dandelions have become a modern symbol of endurance and perseverance for Christians as well.
+While it is not mentioned directly in the Bible, Dandelions have become a modern symbol of endurance and perseverance for Christians.

 Many of the Dandelion’s folklore meanings of health and healing come from the plant’s real potential medicinal value.

 Some limited scientific studies have supported its value as a diuretic and blood sugar regulator.
-Medieval peasants believed it could treat much more serious conditions, like blood poisoning.
+Medieval peasants believed it could treat much more severe conditions, like blood poisoning.

-As one of the many plants lauded as a cure-all, it continues to symbolize healing and good health in many European cultures.
+As one of the many plants lauded as a cure-all, it symbolizes healing and good health in many European cultures.

 Unlike some other flowers in Greek mythology, Dandelions were not given a long backstory involving transformation from a god.
 However, they still played a vital role in many myths that indicate how widely they were used during the Ancient Greek era.

 For example, Theseus ate as many Dandelions as he could for 30 days to prepare for his battle with the Minotaur.
 This gave him the strength and energy he needed to find his way through the maze.